orbitbot/chrome-extensions-examples/getstarted/README.md

 Getting started example
 =======

-This extension shows a Google Image search result for the current page
+This extension allows the user to change the background color of the current page.

 [Zipfile](http://developer.chrome.com/extensions/examples/tutorials/getstarted.zip)